muskaan99/Predict-Client-Subscriptions-Semi-Supervised/README.md

 1) Use the command:
 `pip install -r requirements.txt`

-2)use the command `python3 main.py` to run the main.py file.
+2) use the command `python3 main.py` to run the main.py file.

 The Bank_Marketing.ipynb file was written using the Colab IDE.
 It contains the Exploratory Data Analysis, training and testing codes.